Few things have the power to help you create positive, lasting change in your relationships and in your life. Psychotherapy is one of them.

 It probably makes perfectly good sense when you think about it …

-A therapist who has a lot of experience helping, and loves working with, children and families may not be the best professional to help someone who’s struggling with social anxiety.
+A mental health therapist who has a lot of experience helping, and loves working with, children and families may not be the best professional to help someone who’s struggling with social anxiety.
 Another therapist who is extremely effective in helping couples overcome intimacy issues may not be the best professional to help you overcome long-term trauma.

 Of course, there are a lot of “generalists” in the mental health profession – therapists who work with and help individual adults, couples, children, and families resolve a wide range of issues.
 Generalists are fine.
 But when it comes to finding a therapist who’s a good fit for your unique personality and needs, you should look for a specialist who has a lot of experience in, and really enjoys, helping people work through and resolve the same types of issues as the ones you’re dealing with.